Situational strength

 Situational strength is defined as cues provided by environmental forces regarding the desirability of potential behaviors.
 Situational strength is said to result in psychological pressure on the individual to engage in and/or refrain from particular behaviors.
 A consequence of this psychological pressure to act in a certain way is the likelihood that despite an individual's personality, they will act in a certain manner.
 As such, when strong situations (situations where situational strength is high) exist, the relationship between personality variables (for example, extraversion or risk-taking behaviors) and behaviors is reduced, because no matter what the personality of the individual is, they will act in a way dictated by the situation.
 When weak situations exist, there is less structure and more ambiguity with respect to what behaviors to perform.

 Contrasting strong and soft situations

 An example of a strong situation is a red traffic light.
-Traffic rules dictate how people are supposed to act when they see a red light, and this influence often prevents people from engaging in behaviors that are consistent with their personality.
+Traffic rules dictate how people are supposed to act when they see a red light, and this influence often prevents people from engaging in behaviors that are consistent with their personalities.
 For example, most people, no matter whether they are daring or cautious, will stop in front of a red traffic light.
 Therefore, one could not reasonably predict how a person would behave with personality in this situation.

 In contrast, an example of a soft situation is a yellow traffic light because the most appropriate course of action is not especially well defined and norms are inconsistent.
 Thus, individuals who are more daring are likely to speed through the intersection on a yellow light, whereas cautious individuals are likely to stop.